By Joan McIntyre, Extension Master Gardener

 Pollinators provide an essential ecological service by moving pollen around so that plants can reproduce and incidentally provide seeds and fruit that feed people and many other animals.
 They pollinate 75 percent of human food crops, which constitute about a third of the plants we consume and most of the fruits and vegetables we need for a nutritious diet.
 Our native wildflowers depend on their services to propagate.
 Pollinators and other insects are also a crucial component in the food web with many birds, reptiles, fish, and mammals relying directly or indirectly on insects for food.
 Without pollinators and other insects, life as we know it would cease to exist.

 Pollinators include honey bees and other bees, moths, butterflies, beetles, ants, bats, and hummingbirds.
 Bees are the most efficient pollinators, with pollen sticking to their bodies and then moved from flower to flower.
 Bees, particularly native bees, are generally nonaggressive and many do not sting at all.
 In some cases, plants have evolved a symbiotic relationship with their pollinators.
 Wild ginger (Asarum canadense), with its brownish flower near the ground, evolved to attract small pollinating flies looking for decomposing carcasses when emerging in the spring.
-Bats pollinate cocoa, mango, banana, and agave.
+Bats pollinate over 300 species of fruit, including mango, banana, and guava, plus Agave and the Saguaro cactus.

 Pollinators and insects in general are under threat